creold/illustrator-scripts/README.md

 * Sergey, these scripts of yours are great. — Terry Foxx
 * Wow.
 I just installed and successfully tested.
 Outstanding work!!!. — Zak Lay
 * Tried your script to export selected objects to separate Ai, works smartly. — Dmitry
+* I looked at your post.
+Useful scripts!. — Askhat Gilyakhov

 #### Don't forget sharing link with a friend 🙂